 Our main interest is on the reaction of liquidity premia to government spending shocks.
-Figure 3 summarizes the responses to a 1% increase in government spending for various interest rate spreads that have been identified to be predominantly determined by liquidity valuations, i.e., interest rate spreads between assets with similar risk and
+Figure 3 summarizes the responses to a 1% increase in government spending for various interest rate spreads that have been identified to be predominantly determined

-9Note that sample periods differ for the various interest rate spreads due to data availability.
+&lt;sup>9Note that sample periods differ for the various interest rate spreads due to data availability.
 We follow Burnside et al.'s (2004) strategy and rotate the various interest rate spreads into our baseline VAR.